ADVANTICS/documentation/charge-controllers/spcc_versions.md

             <ul>
               <li>Inputs messages are now suppressed until hardware I/O initialization is fully complete (startup safety)</li>
               <li>Add CAN message ADM_CS_SPCC_Outputs to control the ADM-CS-SPCC outputs</li>
-              <li>Frontend is notified when a session ends while the pistol is still plugged in, so the CP oscillator can be disabled promptly</li>
               <li>Temperature median filter window is now configurable (SECC/SPCC)</li>
               <li>Fixed encoding of negative target_voltage values sent by the car</li>
             </ul>